 Contributions may take the form of research articles (on average, 8000 words), while preliminary findings, conference reports, evaluations, case studies, critical essays, practitioner reflections, and reviews will be considered for our Research Notes.

 Submissions are accepted throughout the year.

-All manuscripts submitted will be reviewed by the editor before being sent out for blind review to two consultants with relevant expertise.
+All manuscripts submitted will be reviewed by the editors before being sent out for blind review to two consultants with relevant expertise.
 Reviewers are chosen from the academic community based on their specialty areas and availability.

-In the case of conflicting reports, a third assessor or a member of the editorial board will make the final determination.
+In the case of conflicting reports, a third assessor or a member of the editorial board will help the editors make the final determination.
 The selection of articles for inclusion in the journal will be based largely on these reviews, and the issue in which accepted articles are published lies solely with the editors.

 Manuscripts are only accepted electronically.

 Manuscripts are accepted for publication on the understanding that they have been submitted only to the Canadian Ethnic Studies/Études ethniques au Canada journal and that copyright of published articles will be owned by the journal.
 Authors are responsible for the factual accuracy of their papers and for obtaining permission to reproduce text or illustrations from other publications.

 - We require the assignment of copyright to the Canadian Ethnic Studies Association, though authors are free to use their own work in other collections with the appropriate citation listing where the materials were first published.
 It is understood that, in return for publication, the journal has the nonexclusive right to publish the contribution and the continuing right, without limit, to include the contribution as part of any reprinting of the issue, in whole or in part, by any means and in any format, including computer-assisted storage and read-out.